Rohit-Tadlapure/Digital-Clock/README.md

 # Digital-Clock
-This is simple project to show time and date in full format.
+This is simple project to show time and date in full format as well as epoch time in milliseconds.
 Below is attached screenshot of the project view.